Yash-10/galmask/docs/index.rst

 #.
 Using 8-connectivity tends to maximizes connection of objects together.
 So use 4-connectivity if you do not want to maximize the connection.
 #.
 For better performance, it might be helpful to input a custom ``kernel`` and ``seg_image`` since it alleviates some internal calculations.
 #.
 If unsure, set ``remove_local_max = True``.
 #.
 The ``mode`` argument is an important one since the results significantly depend on this value.
 It might happen that ``mode = 1`` works well for one image but not for the other, for example. **Although mode = 1 is the default, it might not be the best option for your image.
-So, currently, you would need to try all the possible modes.**
+So, currently, you would need to try all the possible modes**.
+We empirically find atleast one mode out of the possible three modes to work for any given image.
+#.
+The results do depend on the segmentation map, if any, input to galmask since it used as a basis for further cleaning of the map.
+So please ensure that your segmentation map is plausible.

 Running tests and building the documentation
 ============================================